There and Back Again: On the relation between Noise and Image Inversions in Diffusion Models: Broader impact

 \section{Broader impact}

 As our work is mostly analytical, we do not provide new technologies that might have a significant societal impact.
 However, our solution for improving the accuracy of DDIM inversion has potential implications that extend beyond technical advancements in diffusion models.
-As our fix enables more prompt-aligned image editing it could be misused to advance image manipulation techniques.
+As our fix enables more prompt-aligned image editing, it could be combined with various editing engines and misused to advance image manipulation techniques.
 The enhanced interpolation quality could make synthetic content more convincing and harder to detect.
 The authors do not endorse using the method for deceptive or malicious purposes, and discourage any application that could erode trust or cause harm.